AbhijithShambu/compose-scrollbar-modifier/README.md

 # Compose Scrollbar Modifier

-A multiplatform Jetpack Compose library for adding customizable scrollbars to scrollable composables.
+A Compose multiplatform library for adding customizable scrollbars to scrollable composables.

 ## Table of Contents